 a signed statement of intent to be listed on the University Clubs Roster.

-Maintenance of Registration for Student Organizations – Registered student organizations shall maintain their position on the University Clubs Roster upon filing annually with the DSUSA Clubs Club Council a statement of intent to maintain their listing on the Clubs Roster.
+Maintenance of Registration for Student Organizations – Registered student organizations shall maintain their position on the University Club Roster upon filing annually with the DSUSA Clubs Club Council a statement of intent to maintain their listing on the Clubs Roster.
 This statement shall include any changes in the official statement since its latest filing and shall list the current recognized official representatives of the group.

 Removal from Roster – The DSUSA Club Council may remove an organization from the University Clubs Roster for failure by the group to abide by University rules and regulations or state law.